dsi-engineering-ag/kubernetes-hands-on/00-docker/01 - Images and Containers.md

 2. Pull remote image from registry: `docker pull mysql`
 3. Check your local images again.
 Can you locate your newly downloaded image: `docker images`
 4. Start a new container: `docker run mysql`
+5. Stop the container: `docker rm <containerid>`
-5. Remove the downloaded image again: `docker rmi mysql`.
+6. Remove the downloaded image again: `docker rmi mysql`.
 Verify that the image is not present anymore.

 ## Ex 2 - Run public container